GTPB/IBIP19/index.md

 # Program

 ### Using proteomics data
-- What is proteomics good for [Presentation]
+- What is proteomics good for [[Presentation]](pages/resources/slides/IBIP19%20-%20Introduction%20-%20What%20is%20proteomics%20good%20for.pdf)
-- If you receive some data, what do you look for, what can go wrong? [[Notebook Practical]](pages/qc/raw-data-qc.ipynb)
+- If you receive some data, what do you look for, what can go wrong? [[Presentation]](pages/resources/slides/IBIP19%20-%20Quality%20Control.pdf) [[Notebook Practical]](pages/qc/raw-data-qc.ipynb)
+- Quantitative data analysis: concepts and performance evaluation [[Presentation]](pages/resources/slides/IBIP19%20-%20Introduction%20-%20What%20is%20proteomics%20good%20for.pdf) [[Notebook Practical]](pages/qc/yeast-ups1.md)

 - You want to reproduce the results of a paper - what do you need? [[Notebook Practical]](pages/critical_manuscript_reviewing/check_for_ms_guidelines.ipynb)

 ### Interpreting proteomics quantitative data